movement-pass/movement-pass.github.io/foundation.md

 ### Photos

-In our public facing application we need support to store the photos of users which they upload in the registration, this stack creates the S3 bucket to store the photos, it also associates a CloudFront distribution with domain `photos.movement-pass.com`.
+In our public facing application we need support to store the photos of users which they upload in the registration, this stack creates the S3 bucket to store the photos, creates a CloudFront distribution to serve the bucket content and also associates the domain `photos.movement-pass.com`.
 Please note that since photos will be severed through CloudFront the public access of the S3 bucket is completely disabled.

 ### Database